Do you think in the short or long term?

 9: Address discretionary and nondiscretionary cost

-Cutting expenses for discretionary items, like new projects or extra services, maybe the easier option.
-But it’s also possible to reduce necessary costs like IT infrastructure and operations by decreasing usage or service levels.
+Cutting expenses for discretionary items, like new projects or extra services, may be easier.
+However, it’s also possible to reduce necessary costs like IT infrastructure and operations by decreasing usage or service levels.

 10: Confront fixed and variable costs